IamNanjo/file-share/README.md

 but in the future there will be an admin UI where the admin(s) can delete any files.
 There will also be a configurable maximum file size that the admin can control.

+The website has 3 different themes: light, dark and black (OLED).

+The default foreground accent color is pastel red (#FF6961), but can easily be changed in the CSS variables within app.vue

 There is also a /watch page for video files, which will have a custom video player in a future update, but for now just has the default HTML video player.